 Helene Klein Pineland Preserve – On October 18, 2002, Broward County dedicated this site, previously known as Site 19, to Helene Klein, a local environmental activist who died in July 2001.
 Klein’s efforts on behalf of the project had included collecting petitions and lobbying the Broward County Commission for the preservation of public lands.
 The preserve, which was acquired in 2002 through the 2000 Safe Parks and Land Preservation Bond Program and a Florida Communities Trust Grant, opened to the public on February 1, 2008.

-Herman and Dorothy Shooster Preserve– The Shoosters moved from the Philadelphia area to South Florida in the mid-1970s in search of new career opportunities.
+Herman and Dorothy Shooster Preserve – The Shoosters moved from the Philadelphia area to South Florida in the mid-1970s in search of new career opportunities.
 Herman, an Army veteran of World War II, and Dorothy, whose mother lived in South Florida, took over a small answering service and helped it grow into Global Response, one of the leading contact center and fulfillment operations in the country.
 In addition to their business success, the Shoosters have maintained philanthropic involvement with a variety of organizations.
-The preserve was dedicated to this community-minded couple on May 7, 2010.
+The preserve was dedicated to this community-minded couple in May 2010, and is open by appointment only.

 Markham Park & Target Range – The largest regional park in the County is named for the late C. Robert Markham, who was briefly the County’s property appraiser until his death in September 1966.
 His better-known son, William, held the same position from 1968 until his death in 2004.